juandjara/wafrn-rn/README.md

 WAFRN_UPLOAD_KEY_PASSWORD=3224242
 ```

-These are the values that will be used to sign the resulting apk or aab file with your `upload keys`.
+These are the values that will be used to sign the resulting apk or aab file with your `upload key`.
 You can see more info about this in the [Android documentation](https://developer.android.com/studio/publish/app-signing#generate-key).

 The `WAFRN_UPLOAD_STORE_FILE` variable is a path relative to the `android/app/` directory inside this repo pointing to the keystore file.
 Make sure the path is correct and the file exists before running the build.